syzer/world-universities-csv/README.md

+# University search

+It's a forked version of forked version:

 world-universities-csv
 ======================
 This is a forked copy of two CSV files with universities in the US and around the world.